Rule 8.09 - Admission by UBE Score Transfer

 About Admission by Transferred UBE

 Missouri began administering the Uniform Bar Examination (UBE) in February 2011.
 UBE jurisdictions administer the same MPT/MEE components and score these components consistently.
-The Missouri Board of Law Examiners will accept a UBE score earned in another UBE jurisdiction if the scaled total score is at least 260 and was attained on a UBE administered within the twenty-four months preceding the date the application to Missouri is properly submitted.
+The Missouri Board of Law Examiners will accept a UBE score earned in another UBE jurisdiction if the scaled total score is at least 260 and was attained on a UBE administered within five years preceding the date the application to Missouri is properly submitted.

 To transfer your certified UBE score to Missouri you must request an official UBE score transcript from NCBE and pay a separate fee to NCBE.
 Instructions for submitting a request can be found on the UBE Score Transcript Services page on NCBE’s web site.